JordanMicahBennett/ROBOTIZE_JA/README.md

 # VOLUNTEER AT ROBOTIZE_JA
-Please send your resume to robotizeja@gmail.com, if you do artificial intelligence development, including data science etc.
+Please send your resume to robotizeja@gmail.com/Robotize Jamaica (or robotizeearth@gmail.com "Robotize Earth"), if you do artificial intelligence development, including data science etc.

 # LIST OF AIDED INSTITUIONS